 Mistake 2: Going for the cheap option

-Paris is not a cheap city.
+Paris is not a cheap city and that goes double for Paris vacation apartments.
 While there are of course bargains to be found when it comes to eating, drinking and shopping, accommodation is one area you shouldn’t scrimp on — especially if you want to enjoy the apartment, cook a little, etc. That said, no one wants to go broke either, but choose something in your budget and remember if a deal seems too good to be true, it is.
 If you go for the cheapest option, you’ll likely be staying in a less than fabulous apartment on the outskirts of the city.
 Which brings me to my next point…

 Mistake 3: Not doing enough research on the area